Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 SP249

-Sunbird produces a large, grey-striped sunflower seed which is excellent as human food or poultry forage.
+Sunbird produces large grey sunflower seeds which are excellent as human food or poultry forage.
 The flowers add joy to a summer garden, attract colourful king parrots and the flower petals are edible.
 The tall plants provide support for climbing beans and are useful as a summer windbreak.
 Sunflowers are a must for a child's garden, the sheer size of the plants and the way the flowers follow the sun are intriguing for kids.
 Sunbird is both drought tolerant and disease resistant.
 The plants grow 2 - 2.5m tall.

 SS207